 Below is what we've been able to piece together of the currently-unavailable page.
 Read More

 Having your app unceremoniously pulled from the Market just a few short hours after it launches can certainly be discouraging, but the developers behind Kongregate Arcade didn't let that stop them from trying again.

 Indeed, Kongregate Arcade has returned to the Android Market, albeit with a few tweaks intended to please Google.
 Most importantly, the app no longer downloads game data to users' SD cards; instead, the information is stored in the standard browser cache (Kongregate Arcade is actually a WebKit-based browser with some heavy modifications).
+Additionally, the address bar is visible when the app is loading a game (though it switches back to full-screen mode shortly afterward); in the original version, the URL was completely hidden from the user.
 Read More

 After Andy Rubin showed off a Honeycomb-running Motorola tablet, he proceeded to demo the latest version of Google Maps.
 The update promises a 3D viewing mode, compass orientation, and offline caching of maps.
 But, perhaps best of all, Rubin claimed that "it'll be on cellphones in a matter of days."

 The biggest change is the ability to render 3D buildings at the street level.
 Because it will render vectors instead of tiles, maps will supposedly load several times faster, no matter how fast your connection is.
+Vectors are also easier to store than tiles, which will allow offline caching of maps, even entire cities.
 Read More